louiskwt/myvim/README.md

 1. Select the target code in V mode
 2. Hit : , then enter t'> + enter to copy the selected code to next line

+## Nvim web-devicons Not showing Issue

+1. You needed to install and used a patched font like [NerdFont]("https://www.nerdfonts.com/font-downloads")
+2. Make sure to use the Patched Font inside your terminals (like iTerms), for set up, please refer to [this site]("https://webinstall.dev/nerdfont/")